 scroll ⬇️ to get the free pattern & tutorial

 Baby is 7” tall, has a twitchy nose, and loves to sit quietly in a corner, dreaming pretty dreams.
 Sometimes, you don’t even know that it’s there until you feel someone smiling at you and look around to see ….
 Baby!
 There is nothing it likes better than to be cuddled and to cuddle back, which makes this bunny a perfect home companion.

 Baby’s normal routine is to wake up early, look out the window at the rest of the world outside while dreaming of bouncing from cloud to cloud in the sky.
 When it’s time to eat, Baby hangs on to its carrot and lazes around, munching it non-stop.
 It’s so cute when it does that, all you want to do is look at it the whole day.

 Sometimes, Baby hangs out with its friends, who come in all shapes, sizes, and colors.
 Yes, Baby has a colorful gang of friends, they love to just sit around and enjoy the breeze while hanging on to a felt carrot.
 This is why you can find them gathered altogether on the window sill or at the top of your bed, in their different colors.
 They make a really happy picture of friendship.

 Making Baby is also like taking care of the environment.
 By sewing Baby and friends from leftover socks, you are upcycling – making something new and valuable from a used item.
 Instead of throwing out good socks that are no longer needed or too tight, sew them into a really adorable sock bunny.
 Expand your craft world and save the environment, yay!

 As mentioned in the instructions of all my sock animal patterns and tutorial, be the socks new or used, always pre-washed them before sewing.
 Since sock animals are usually given to kids, it is still best to keep them safe from harmful chemicals that have been used in the manufacturing process.
-The sock animals can be wash with mild soap, gentle rinse then dry it under the sunlight for disinfection.
+The sock animals can be washed with mild soap, gentle rinse then dry it under the sunlight for disinfection.